Performance and Accountability Report

 |Payroll Taxes Payable||33,157||-||33,157|

 |Total Intragovernmental Other Liabilities||$ 38,994||-||$ 38,994|

 |Payroll Taxes Payable||$ 5,261||-||$ 5,261|

 |Accrued Funded Payroll and Leave||116,034||-||116,034|

 NOTE 8.
 LEASES

-Access Board occupies office space under a lease agreement with GSA that is accounted for as an operating lease in Washington, DC.
-Access Board’s lease expired on June 30, 2018, and GSA granted a lease extension through December 31, 2021, while it continues to evaluate space options for a follow on lease.
-Access Board has committed to a new lease period, running from January 1, 2022 through December 31, 2036 with a location yet to be identified.
+Access Board occupies office space under a lease agreement that is accounted for as an operating lease in Washington, DC.
+The lease for office space at 1331 F Street NW started on July 1, 2018 and expires December 30, 2021.
 Lease payments are increased annually based on the adjustments for operating costs and real estate escalations.
 A schedule of future payments is as follows:

 |Unpaid Undelivered Orders||1,842,799||47,975||1,890,774|

 NOTE 11.
 EXPLANATION OF DIFFERENCES BETWEEN THE SBR AND THE BUDGET OF THE U.S. GOVERNMENT